 When you force speed as your #2 you often compromise quality as your top priority, so in essence you are stuck in no man's land of mediocre quality and not that fast of speed of manufacturing.
 Quality takes time.
 Quality takes iterations and thoughtfulness.
 It takes slowing down to test how it feels, how it wears, ways to make it better.
 All of these things can slow the process down, but in the end make the product better.

 During the journey of creating a quality product you are usually looking at each component and communicating with the factory the different minimums required to source customized components.
 The more custom you go (color, shape, finish) the higher your minimums for components usually are.
-It is important that along the process of developing a quality product you stay vigilant of all the micro price increases and minimum increases that can very quickly put it out of your budget or require a minimum order bigger than you can afford to start with.
+During the process of developing a quality product, it's important that you stay vigilant of all the micro price increases and minimum increases that can very quickly put it out of your budget.
+It may also require a minimum order bigger than you can afford to start with.

 One note of caution on developing a quality product is: “Products can be special, but should never be precious”.
 Spend your time creating a unique and special product, but know that it will most likely never meet your own vision perfectly.
 Don’t be precious about every single detail or you will put your timeline so at risk that the project is more likely to fail.

 To build any product at scale it is usually required that you partner with a factory that has the infrastructure, experience and ability to help make your dream a reality.
 Most modern factories have a Minimum Order Quantity (MOQ) they require.
 They do this to make the most out of their labor force, overhead and to be able to sustain their business over the long term.

 MOQ’s usually come from a couple different internal constraints.
 Raw Material Procurement, Setup Fees, Opportunity costs and Admin overhead.